-Other non-interest income primarily relates to an advertising services agreement, covering marketing and use of the Bank's office space with a third party.
+Other non-interest income includes correspondent banking fees, and income associated with an advertising services agreement covering marketing and use of the Bank's office space with a third party.
 The revenue is recognized on a monthly basis.

 Interchange income